stormgle/account-base/README.md

 });

-/* use the driver and create function from the API, it will add the api to the express route */
+/* use the driver and create function from the API, it will add the api to the express route */ app

-app
   .useDbDriver(dbDriver)
   .createFunction('/user/signup', require('@stormgle/user-services/api/user/signup'))

 /* start signup server */
 const httpServer = require('http').createServer(app);
 httpServer.listen(SERVER_PORT)
 console.log(`# Signup server is running at ${SERVER_HOST}:${SERVER_PORT}\n`);

 ```

-run the server:
+start DynamoDB on your compiter first, then run the server:

 `node signup.server.js`

-### Create server implement more than one API
+### Create server that implement more than one API

-You can create a server that implement more than one api.
+You can create a server that implement more than one API.
 For example, we will create `server.js` that implement both `user/signup` and `user/login`

 `server.js`